Showing posts with label podcast. Show all posts

 (RJ Peltz-Steele CC BY-NC-SA 4.0)

 I run, walk, or bike on the path almost every day that I'm home.
-I contributed a segment to the podcast (cue 7:30, about two and a half minutes), remembering walks with my late dog, Rocky.
+I contributed a segment to the podcast (cue 7:30, running time about 2m30s), remembering walks with my late dog, Rocky.
+(Update, Sept.
+2, 2025: to cue precisely, you'll have to visit the episode at the archive.)

 Rhody Radio is a statewide collaborative library project.
 Now ongoing, the podcast was launched to keep communities engaged with their local libraries during the pandemic.
-This exemplary episode was organized and hosted by energetic Project Lead Jessica D'Avanza, who has served as community engagement librarian for the Barrington (R.I.)
+This exemplary episode was organized and hosted by energetic Project Lead Jessica Faye D'Avanza (outdated link disabled), who has served as community engagement librarian for the Barrington (R.I.)
 Public Library since 2013.
+(Update, Sept.
+2, 2025: Rhody Radio ended in May 2024.
+At the time of this writing, J. Faye D'Avanza (LinkedIn) is living in Asheville, N.C., where she is the artist, editor, writer, librarian, and creative facilitator for the Library of Care.)

 The podcast is episode 43, Libraries, Bicycles, & Storytelling from the East Bay Bike Path, Rhody Radio (May 25, 2021).